 2020 Autumn Tour of Northern Japan

-The 2020 Autumn Tour of Northern Japan (Tohoku) takes you from Tokyo to the best Autumn Colours in Nikko, Oirase, Lake Towada, Kakunodate, Lake Tazawa Naruko Gorge , Matsushima.
+The 2020 Autumn Tour of Northern Japan (Tohoku) takes you from Tokyo to the best autumn colours in Nikko, Oirase, Lake Towada, Kakunodate, Lake Tazawa, Naruko Gorge and Matsushima.

-This Northern Japan itinerary in the fall will introduce you to the well recognised warm hospitality of the Tohoku people, great local food and sake, and especially selected rustic stays in mineral hot-spring towns. – all against the backdrop of Japan's most spectacular autumn colours.
+This Northern Japan itinerary in the fall will introduce you to the well recognised warm hospitality of the Tohoku people, great local food and sake, and especially selected rustic stays in mineral hot-spring (onsen) towns, all against the backdrop of Japan's most spectacular autumn colours.
 This is a perfect tour for people who like the great outdoors and travelling at a reasonable pace.
-This tour is an excellent choice for the first-time visitors looking for a compact yet culturally immersive Japan experience or for repeat visitors keen to discover the Japan that lies beyond the big cities.
+Great for the first-time visitors looking for a compact yet culturally immersive Japan experience or for repeat visitors keen to discover Japan that lies beyond the big cities.

 Places visited: Tokyo, Nikko, Oirase/Lake Towada, Kakunodate, Lake Tazawa, Naruko and Matsushima